EXCLUSIVE-TikTok owner ByteDance's revenue growth slowed to 70% in 2021 - sources

 By Yingzhi Yang and Xie Yu

-BEIJING/HONG KONG, Jan 20 (Reuters) - ByteDance, the owner of short video app TikTok, saw its total revenue grow by 70% year-on-year to around $58 billion in 2021, according to two people familiar with the matter, slower growth than a year earlier as China tightens its grip on big tech companies.
+BEIJING/HONG KONG, Jan 20 (Reuters) - TikTok owner ByteDance saw its total revenue grow by 70% year-on-year to around $58 billion in 2021, according to two people familiar with the matter, slower growth than a year earlier as China tightens its regulation of big tech companies.

-The figures were disclosed to a small group of employees at an internal meeting this week, according to the people.
+The figures were disclosed to a small group of employees at an internal meeting of the social media giant this week, according to the people.

 In 2020, the Beijing-based company's total revenue grew by over 100% to $34.3 billion, Reuters has reported.